-Nature-treks.com/Himalaya (NTH) hopes the following information is helpful to the visitors.
-We believe that all the travellers get the precise information so that any unpleasant events can be avoided and help them, make their holiday safe, sound and enjoyable in every aspects.
-If people are not careful any thing can happen to anywhere, right inside their house only!
-As there is always some kind of rules and regulation where ever we visit and if we stick to these simple rules, the trip is always safe and enjoyable.
+We at Nature-treks.com Himalaya (NTH) hope that, the following information is helpful to the visitors.
+We believe that all the travellers get the precise information so that any unpleasant experience/events can be avoided and help them, make their holiday safe, sound and enjoyable in every aspects.
+If people are not careful, anything can happen to anywhere, even right inside their house!
+As there is always some kind of rules and regulations, where ever we visit.
+If we abide by these simple rules, the trip is always safe and enjoyable.

 Safety in Nepal!